TruiGo/AndroidDevelopSpace/README.md

 # AndroidDevelopSpace
-This is XiaoTian Develop Space For Android
+This is XiaoTian Develop Space For Android, This is the primary remote store bunch.